 After doing all of these necessary chores, reach the location of the interview 30-45 minutes before the actual time of the appointment.
 This will not only help you be calm and ready for the interview but also, do a quick study of the company in terms of learning the working environment and ethics of the company.
 How the company employees interact can tell you a lot about what you might need to do if you are hired.
-Make use of the extra time to do some last minute preparation by going through your notes.
+Make use of the extra time to do some last-minute preparation by going through your notes.

 Follow these tips to prepare for the most important day of your life.
 Your competition ideas will only increase with each passing day.
 All you can do is prepare to be your better self.
 All the best!

-This has been a guide to clear confident mind to beat the competition level not a degree certificate from a better college than the others.
-These are the following external link related to competition level.
+This has been a guide to a clear confident mind to beat the competition level not a degree certificate from a better college than the others.
+These are the following external link related to the competition level.